maverick0025/Low-Level-System-Design/README.md

   - Only one observer (observer_quackologist) is registered at the moment.

 ## Command Pattern
-- Step 1 : basic remote controll with 5 slots. used different appliances and rooms in the home and control them with a remote control
+- Step 1 : basic remote controll with 5 slots. used different appliances and rooms in the home and control them with
--
+- Step 2 : undo functionality